TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### Using the Slicer Effectively
 1. **Filter by Category**:
-   - Click on a category (e.g., Classic, Veggie) to dynamically update the chart and PivotTable.
+   - Click on a category (Classic, Veggie) to dynamically update the chart and PivotTable.

 2. **Select Multiple Categories**:
    - Hold **Ctrl** (Windows) or **Command** (Mac) to compare multiple categories simultaneously.